RBosio/genxdb/README.md

   <br>
   <img src="https://raw.githubusercontent.com/RBosio/genxdb/main/src/public/logo.png" alt="GenXDB logo" width="240px" height="240px"/>
   <br><br>
-  <em>GenXDB is a command-line interface tool that is used to design and generate models easily and quickly<br> using the json format based on different orms such as TypeORM</em>
+  <em>GenXDB is a command-line interface tool that is used to design and generate models easily and quickly<br> using the json format based on different orms such as TypeORM and Prisma</em>
   <br>
 </p>